jbremz/yt-time-machine/README.md

 # YT Time Machine

 Browse your YouTube watch history like a time machine.
 Filter by date, search by title or channel, and re-watch videos with autoplay — all from a local web page.
-Now with authentic Geocities flair.

 ## Setup